Don King: Personal life

 King has conducted an annual turkey giveaway each Christmas for several years, in which he distributes two thousand free turkeys to needy South Floridians.

+In April 2016, the city of Cleveland named a section of Shaker Boulevard, located near King's Call and Post newspaper headquarters, the "Don King Way" in honor of King.
+In September 2016, the Cleveland City Council proposed that the name instead should be given to a road on Cedar Avenue.
+The proposal was controversial as Cedar Avenue was where King had killed Sam Garrett in 1966.
+The renaming was ultimately scrapped, but the boulevard section remains named after King.

 In September 2024, King was hospitalized for an unspecified illness that required a blood transfusion.
 Widespread concern for King's health was prompted by a Mike Tyson media interview where he said, "You know, Don is not doing well right now.
 He's probably close to 100 years old.
 He's not doing well."